Seiberg-Witten curves with O7$^\pm$-planes

 To express this curve as the Weierstrass normal form, we perform the rescaling, $t \to {t}+ \big[p^4 - \frac12 (u-48)p^2 -\frac12(\chi_1-2)^2p +2 (u-56)\big]$ which leads to the following quartic curve

 where $r^2= {t}^2/\big[(p+2)(p-2) \big].$ It follows from \cite{Huang:2013yta} that the Weierstrass normal form from this quartic curve is given by

 where

-We note that this curve \eqref{eq:WSnormalP2Adj} coincides with the $E_8$ symmetry manifest Weierstrass normal form of the Seiberg-Witten curve for Sp$(1)+1\mathbf{Adj}$ \cite{Huang:2013yta,Kim:2014nqa} with all the masses being tuned as \eqref{eq:masstuning}.
-In other words, the mass tuning \eqref{eq:masstuning} makes the characters of $E_8$ symmetry to be combinations of the character $\chi_1$ of the fundamental representation of SU($2$) symmetry for the adjoint hypermultiplet of $\mathbb{P}^2+1\mathbf{Adj}$.
+We note that this curve \eqref{eq:WSnormalP2Adj} coincides with the $E_8$ symmetry manifest Weierstrass normal form of the Seiberg-Witten curve for Sp$(1)+7\mathbf{F}$ \cite{Huang:2013yta,Kim:2014nqa} with all the masses being tuned as \eqref{eq:masstuning}.
+In other words, the mass tuning \eqref{eq:masstuning} makes the characters of $E_8$ symmetry to be combinations of the character $\chi_1$ of the fundamental representation of SU($2$) symmetry coming from the adjoint hypermultiplet of $\mathbb{P}^2+1\mathbf{Adj}$.

-\paragraph{Local $\mathbb{P}^2$ limit.} As a consistent condition, we can get the Seiberg-Witten curve for local $\mathbb{P}^2$ from the Seiberg-Witten curve \eqref{eq:SWquadratic-P6+Adj} of $\mathbb{P}^2+\mathbf{Adj}$ by taking the limit where the adjoint hypermultiplet is decoupled.
+\paragraph{Local $\mathbb{P}^2$ limit.} As a consistent condition, we can get the Seiberg-Witten curve for local $\mathbb{P}^2$ from the Seiberg-Witten curve \eqref{eq:SWquadratic-P6+Adj} of $\mathbb{P}^2+1\mathbf{Adj}$ by taking the limit where the adjoint hypermultiplet is decoupled.
 To this end, we take the mass of $\mathbf{Adj}$ to infinity, $\widetilde{M}=e^{-\beta m_{\mathbf{Adj}}}\to 0$, which leads to the following scaling, $\chi_1 \to L$ with $L = \widetilde{M}^{-2}$.
 To get the local $\mathbb{P}^2$, one also takes suitable rescalings for the coordinates and the Coulomb branch parameter as follows:

 It follows that the leading contribution of \eqref{eq:SWquadratic-P6+Adj} becomes

 The shifting $t\to p t + \big(p^4 -\frac12 u \,p^2 -\frac12 p \big)$ then leads to a quartic curve

 It follows from \cite{Huang:2013yta} that the Weierstrass normal form for this quartic curve yields